Zanfretta UFO Incident: Initial encounter

-On the evening of December 6, 1978, night watchman Pier Fortunato Zanfretta – 26 years old at the time – was carrying out his usual patrol in the area of Marzano, a hamlet in the municipality of Torriglia, on the Genoese mountains.
+On the evening of 6 December 1978, night watchman Pier Fortunato Zanfretta – 26 years old at the time – was carrying out his usual patrol in the area of Marzano, a hamlet in the municipality of Torriglia, on the Genoese mountains.
 According to his version, around 11:30 p.m., he noticed four unusual lights in the garden of a mansion known as "Casa Nostra", which belonged to a local dentist.
 The gate and the front door were wide open.
 Convinced that a group of thieves were attempting to break in, he decided to intervene to prevent the theft.

 Once inside through the backyard, he saw a red, oval object with a diameter of over 10 m.
 At this point, he radioed his supervisor, who recalled him screaming.
-On turning around, Zanfretta reported running into beings who were 3 m tall, with mottled skin as though they were fat or wearing a rumpled suit.
-The creatures had yellow triangular eyes, and clawed feet.
+When Zanfretta turned around, he reported running into beings who were 3 m tall, with mottled skin as though they were fat or wearing a rumpled suit.
+The creatures had yellow triangular eyes and clawed feet.

-When the supervisor asked if he was being attacked by men, Zanfretta was said to have responded "No, non sono uomini,non sono uomini..."
+When the supervisor asked if he was being attacked by men, Zanfretta was said to have responded "No, non sono uomini, non sono uomini..."
 (No, they are not men), at which point communication was lost.

 Zanfretta was later found unconscious and in "a state of shock" by his colleagues.